IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

   - We are going to edit some of the files within the server folder to connect supabase

-- Step 4 - Withing the dbConnection.js file you will want to add
+- Step 4 - Within the dbConnection.js file you will want to add

 ```javascript
 import pg from "pg";